 - Other: Measuring Tape, Scissors, Yarn Needle.

 - Gauge: 2" over 3 stitch repeats (esc, ch 1) and over 5 rounds.

 - Finished Size: 4" across and 6" high when laying flat.

 - ESC Insert hook in stitch indicated, yarn over and pull up a loop, yarn over and pull through one loop, yarn over and pull through both loops on hook.

 - Ch 1 at beginning of rounds does not count as stitch.

 - First st (esc, sc) is the same stitch as where the join was made.

-Ch 1 and join the ribbing rows by slip stitching the last row to the free lps of starting chs.
-You might have your own way of doing it, but I like to join the front lps of last row worked to the free lps of starting chs.
-You can also omit the ch 1 before the slip stitches for an even tighter join.
-Do not FO, continue with palm.
+- Ch 1 and join the ribbing rows by slip stitching the last row to the free lps of starting chs.
+Do not FO, continue with the rounds.